 The Auto Trader expert verdict: ★★★★★ ★★★★★ 3.5

-The RAV4 will appeal to many as a safe, reliable SUV with generous equipment levels, but there are some elements of it that aren’t up to the standards of its rivals.
-Some buyers will be put off by the lack of a diesel option, but others will like the environmental credentials that its hybrid-only engine line-up provides.
+The RAV4 will appeal to many as a safe, reliable SUV with generous equipment levels, and plenty more will like the environmental credentials that its hybrid-only engine line-up provides.

 - Strong safety features